Apply to the Integral Counseling Psychology (MA) Program

 An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university.

 Official transcripts from all accredited academic institutions attended within the United States.
 Transcripts must arrive in their official, sealed envelopes.

-A four-to-six page (typed, double-spaced) introspective autobiographical statement emphasizing childhood experience and discussing your values, emotional and spiritual insights, aspirations, and life experiences that have led to your decision to apply.
+A four-to-six page (typed, double-spaced) introspective autobiographical statement describing your personal values, emotional and spiritual insights, and meaningful life experiences that are foundational to your development and that led to your decison to apply.